newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/register-firm-accounting.md

 agencyId: nj-consumer-affairs
 agencyAdditionalContext: Board of Accountancy
 divisionPhone: (973) 504-6380
-id: register-firm-accounting
 webflowType: individual-license
 webflowId: 5f77296ee10dec7593024f1c
 ---

 ## Eligibility Criteria

+- Be at least 18 years old
-- A bachelor's degree or higher from an accredited school
-- At least 150 credit hours (24 semester credits in accounting courses and 24 semester credits in business courses)
+- A bachelor's degree or higher from an accredited school or university.
+At least 150 credit hours (24 semester credits in accounting courses and 24 semester credits in business courses)
-- 1 year of full-time public accounting experience under the supervision of an active CPA
+- Official transcript copies sent from your school to the Board at New Jersey State Board of Accountancy One year of full-time public accounting experience under the supervision of an active Certified Public Accountant (CPA)
+- Passed all four parts of the National CPA Examination in New Jersey
-- A passing score on the Uniform CPA Exam
+- Passing scores on the Uniform CPA Exam New Jersey’s ethics, laws, and regulations exam

 ## Application Requirements

+- Social Security number (SSN) or Taxpayer Identification number (ITIN)
+- Social Security number (SSN) or Taxpayer Identification number (ITIN)
+- Personal information, including address, birth date, and place of birth
+- Citizenship/immigration status
+- Name change information, if applicable
+- Child support information, if applicable
+History of drug use, if applicable
+- A criminal background check
+- List of licenses or certifications, past and present, if applicable
+- History of disciplinary actions, suspended licenses, if applicable
+- Name and address of the college or university where you earned your undergraduate degree
-- CPA Statement of Experience detailing your required one year of experience working under the supervision of an active CPA
+- List of your acquired experience
-- Criminal background check
 - Applicable fees paid

 > **Once completed, you will have:**